Volunteer Nursing Projects in Tanzania

 Our Nursing placements are based in Moshi and Arusha.
 You will be placed in either a health clinic or a large government hospital.
 Your role will be mainly observational and you will shadow doctors and nurses throughout their day.

 This could include ward rounds, clinics and observing operations.
 If you have nursing experience and make the effort to become a valuable part of the team, you could get given more to do.
 This may include taking blood pressure, weighing and measuring patients, dressing wounds, passing equipment and removing plaster casts.

 You will normally rotate through various departments in the hospitals.
 You could spend time in surgery, maternity, general medicine, paediatrics, palliative care and work with HIV patients.
 If you prefer to specialise in one area this may be possible.

 Facilities in the hospitals and health clinics are basic and you must also expect to witness some shocking cases.
 It is important to be prepared for this and not to become emotionally attached to the patients.

-Projects Abroad also organise regular medical outreach projects and workshops in Dar es Salaam and Arusha.
+Projects Abroad also organise regular medical outreach projects and workshops in Moshi and Arusha.
 These involve providing healthcare to disadvantaged communities in outlying areas who would otherwise not have access to medical care.
 This provides you with the opportunity to carry out extremely valuable work in a community based environment and will give you a greater understanding of the medical system in Tanzania.